alex-lyn/alex-lyn/README.md

-Hi 👋 My name is Oleksandr Lynnyk
+Hi 👋 Welcome to my profile
 =================================

-Front End development.
+I'm a Front End Developer
 ----------------------

 👋 Hi, I'm a Frontend Developer 👋